Financial Samurai

 Track Your Wealth Wisely

 After you link all your accounts, use their Retirement Planning calculator.
 It pulls your real data to give you as pure an estimation of your financial future as possible.
-I’ve been using Personal Capital since 2012.
+I’ve been using Empower since 2012.
 In this time, have seen my net worth skyrocket thanks to better money management.

 The Three Levels of Financial Independence is a Financial Samurai original post.
 I’ve been writing about achieving FIRE since 2009.
 Come join me on this incredible journey!